 “You should’ve heard her scream and you should heard her wail.
 The day I weighed the misses on the elevator scale.” –Rodney Nelson on Metering

-Is it all About Horses and Happy Trails?
+Is the Poetry all About Cowboys, Horses, and Happy Trails?

 I listened to poems about drought, putting down horses, favorite cowboy hats, rodeos, aging, mending fences, trees, fathers, mama cows, daughter-in-laws, and outhouses.